Joseph Spence (musician): Legacy

 Spence's playing inspired the likes of Ry Cooder, Taj Mahal and Jody Stecher.

 Several tributes to Spence have been recorded.
 After his death in 1984 the Richard Thompson fan club produced a benefit tribute album to Spence and the Pinder Family, Out on the Rolling Sea, released on the Green Linnet label and featuring Henry Kaiser, Taj Mahal, and Martin Carthy.

 Bahamian musicians KB and Fred Ferguson paid tribute in the song "Riddim and Rhyme".
 In 1990 Rounder Records released the album Glory, consisting of recordings made of religious music by Guy Droussart.

 Spence's recording of "That Glad Reunion Day" was used in the 2004 film Open Water and also appears on its soundtrack album.

 Spence's rendition of "Santa Claus Is Comin' to Town" from the 1980 Rounder release Living on the Hallelujah Side has endured as a unique holiday cover.
 Writing in the Chicago Reader, music critic Peter Margasak describes how Spence "obviously forgot or never knew the song's lyrics, so he crudely spits out a load of gibberish, in perfect time", describing it as "a performance for the ages".
 It was included in Dr. Demento's festive collection, Holidays in Dementia.
-The song was patronized for several years during the holiday season on the Boers and Bernstein show on Chicago's WSCR 670 "The Score" sports radio station.
-The crew joked that Spence's low voice and distinctive mumbling reminded them of host Terry Boers - the "Boers" half of B&B.